-At Caltrans, we are focused on doing our part to mitigate GHG emissions from our operations and adapt to the changing climate to ensure that the State Highway System is safe for the traveling public.
-In 2013, Caltrans released "Caltrans Activities to Address Climate Change - Reducing Greenhouse Gas Emissions and Adapting to Impacts" – a report that highlights Caltrans' statewide actions to reduce greenhouse gases.
+At Caltrans, we are focused on doing our part to mitigate greenhouse gas emissions from our operations, and to adapt to the changing climate to ensure that the State Highway System is safe for the traveling public.
+In 2013, Caltrans released "Caltrans Activities to Address Climate Change - Reducing Greenhouse Gas Emissions and Adapting to Impacts" – a report that highlights Caltrans' statewide climate change efforts.

 Caltrans recently completed a vulnerability assessment in District 4 (San Francisco Bay Area) and will assess the remaining districts by 2018 (see above).
 These assessments identify the sections of the highway system at highest risk to extreme weather events related to climate change.

 Using the results of the Climate Change Vulnerability Assessments, Caltrans will prioritize sections of the highway system for adaptation planning and strengthening.
 In addition, Caltrans engineers have already begun incorporating more resilient designs for long-life projects in anticipation of increased future climate stressors.
 These actions will help Caltrans to reduce maintenance costs and will keep the State Highway System functioning effectively and efficiently.

 Transportation Planning Links